Acropora aspera: Biology

 Acropora aspera is a zooxanthellate coral which harbours symbiotic dinoflagellates in its tissues.
 The coral relies heavily on the energy produced during photosynthesis by these algae.
 In a study off the coast of southern India it was found that this coral grew by extension of the branches and by calcification of the skeleton all year round, but that calcification was reduced in June to September, the south-west monsoon season.
 This was thought to be due to the greater cloud cover and larger amount of suspended sediment during that season resulting in reduced levels of photosynthesis.

 Status

-The IUCN Red List of Threatened Species lists Acropora aspera as being "Vulnerable".
-This is because, although it has a wide range, it is generally uncommon and populations are believed to be declining.
-It is particularly prone to bleaching, a process in which high sea temperatures or stress cause the coral to expel its zooxanthellae and turn white.
+The IUCN Red List of Threatened Species lists Acropora aspera as being "endangered".
+This is becauseit is particularly prone to bleaching, a process in which high sea temperatures or stress cause the coral to expel its zooxanthellae and turn white.
 Other threats it faces are general destruction of coral reefs, ocean acidification, high sea temperatures and coral diseases.
 The crown-of-thorns starfish feeds preferentially on Acropora species corals.
 This starfish sometimes has sudden increases in population size which may threaten this coral locally.